CORPORATE GOVERNANCE STATEMENT

 The University’s Board of Governors is responsible for the University’s and Group’s systems of internal control and for reviewing their effectiveness.
 Such systems are designed to manage rather than eliminate the risk of failure to achieve policies, aims and objectives and can only provide reasonable and not absolute assurance against material misstatement or loss.

-The Board of Governors has adopted a statement of primary responsibilities, which is published on the University’s website.
-This statement sets out the Board’s responsibilities in respect of the proper conduct of public business, strategic planning, monitoring effectiveness and performance, finance, audit, estate management, human resource management, equality and diversity, student welfare, health and safety and the appointment of the University Officers.
+The Board of Governors has adopted a statement of primary responsibilities, which is published on the University’s website and is reviewed at least every two years.
+This statement sets out the Board’s responsibilities in respect of the proper conduct of public business, strategic planning, monitoring effectiveness and performance, finance, audit, estate management, human resource management, equality and diversity, student welfare, health and safety, the appointment of the University Officers and for ensuring that there are arrangements in place for effective academic governance and the quality and standards of educational programmes.

 The Board of Governors meets at least five times per year and has a number of committees:

 Audit Committee; Strategy and Finance Committee; Human Resources Committee; Remuneration Committee; and Nominations and Governance Committee.
-All of these committees are formally constituted with terms of reference and are made up of mainly independent members.
+All of these committees are formally constituted with terms of reference, which are reviewed annually, and are made up of mainly independent members.
 Each committee is chaired by an independent governor.
 All committees review and reflect on their work and provide an annual report to the Board of Governors.

 The Nominations and Governance Committee meets up to 3 times per year and makes recommendations to the Board of Governors in respect of the appointment of new governors in accordance with the Instrument and Articles of Government and the University’s standing orders.
 The Committee includes one co-opted external member who is not a member of the Board of Governors.
-On behalf of the Board, the Committee monitors the balance of skills, expertise and experience within the membership to ensure that it provides appropriate leadership to the University to exercise effective oversight of its affairs.
+On behalf of the Board the Committee monitors the balance of skills, expertise and experience within the membership to ensure that it provides appropriate leadership to the University to exercise effective oversight of its affairs.
 The Board seeks to remove any barriers that might deter people from expressing an interest in joining the Board and the Committee welcomes applications from people from all backgrounds for consideration for appointment during its search to fill vacancies, with the aim of achieving a balance of membership that reflects the diversity of the University, its activities and the region.
-In a slight dip from 2016/17, during 2017/18 the gender balance of the membership was 61% male and 39% female which puts the University slightly above the average of 36% of women filling places on UK HEI governing bodies in England, 38% in Scotland and 34% in Northern Ireland and in Wales.
-The Nominations and Governance Committee will seek to improve the gender balance and general diversity of the Board in recruiting to vacancies during 2018/19.
+The gender balance of the membership at the end of the academic year stood at 45% female and 55% male slightly above the average of 40% of women filling places on UK HEI governing bodies, making it amongst the 55% of governing bodies that are gender balanced with between 40% and 60% female.
+The Nominations and Governance Committee strives to improve the gender balance and general diversity of the Board in recruiting to vacancies.

-The Remuneration Committee normally meets once per year, however during 2017/18 it met twice, initially to consider the draft CUC HE Senior Staff Remuneration Code and a response to it.
-The Committee’s second meeting in June 2018 considered the remuneration of senior postholders in line with annual practice and made a report to the full Board on its decisions.
-The Committee also reviewed and recommended to the Board a Pay Policy Statement for 2016/17 for publication purposes.
+The Remuneration Committee meet twice annually, initially to consider the annual pay policy statement which the University is required to make publically available.
+The Committee’s second meeting in June 2019 considered the remuneration of senior post holders in line with annual practice, and makes a report to the full Board on its decisions.

 The Audit Committee meets four times a year, with internal and external auditors in attendance.
 The Committee includes three external co-opted members from the public and private sector, who are not members of the Board of Governors, who provide externality to the Committee’s deliberations.
 The University’s senior managers attend meetings of the Audit Committee as necessary but are not members of it.
 The Audit Committee considers detailed internal audit reports with recommendations for the improvement of the University’s systems of internal control and monitors implementation of the recommendations.
 At the start of every meeting, the members meet privately with the University’s internal and external auditors without officers present.
 The Audit Committee conducts an annual assessment of its own effectiveness.

-Responsibility for embedding risk management across the University and maintaining an overview of the key high-level institutional risks rests with the Vice Chancellor’s Board which receives reports on identified risks and considers related control issues.
+Responsibility for embedding risk management across the University and maintaining an overview of the key high level institutional risks rests with the Vice Chancellor’s Board which receives reports on identified risks and considers related control issues.
 The Audit Committee receives and examines the strategic corporate risk register at every meeting, to help inform the rolling internal audit programme.
-During 2017/18 the Board of Governors approved a new risk management policy and statement of risk appetite and the Audit Committee has overseen a revised corporate risk register and associated processes.
 Annually the Audit Committee receives and considers a report from the University’s independent audit provider RSM LLP on risk management processes.
 The corporate risk register has been reviewed by the Board of Governors during the year.

 The key elements of the Group’s system of internal controls, which is designed to discharge the responsibilities set out above included the following: